logit507/logit507/README.md

 #### ⭐ Recent Stars

+- [Codium-ai/AlphaCodium](https://github.com/Codium-ai/AlphaCodium) - Official implementation for the paper: &#34;Code Generation with AlphaCodium: From Prompt Engineering to Flow Engineering&#34;&#34; (today)
-- [ExOK/Celeste64](https://github.com/ExOK/Celeste64) - A game made by the Celeste developers in a week(ish, closer to 2) (1 day ago)
+- [ExOK/Celeste64](https://github.com/ExOK/Celeste64) - A game made by the Celeste developers in a week(ish, closer to 2) (2 days ago)
 - [keiyoushi/extensions-source](https://github.com/keiyoushi/extensions-source) - Source code of extensions for Tachiyomi/Mihon and variants.
-(4 days ago)
+(5 days ago)
 - [Frrrrrrrrank/auto_job__find__chatgpt__rpa](https://github.com/Frrrrrrrrank/auto_job__find__chatgpt__rpa) - This is a tool used to automatically generate a cover letter using chatgpt based on your resume and job description and send messages to bosses in China.
 (1 week ago)
 - [bclavie/RAGatouille](https://github.com/bclavie/RAGatouille) -  (2 weeks ago)
 - [linuxtips/MesDoKubernetes](https://github.com/linuxtips/MesDoKubernetes) -  (2 weeks ago)